 This could be for a variety of reasons.
 But here are the top six:

 1) Teenagers/Inexperienced drivers home for summer.
 During the rest of the year, young drivers are sitting in a classroom for the majority of the day.
-Typically, young drivers during the summer have more flexibility to their schedules, and therefore are on the road more often.
+Typically, young drivers during the summer have more flexibility in their schedules and therefore are on the road more often.

 3) Road Construction.
 A lot more construction happens on our highways and byways during the warm months.
 This creates more obstacles and challenging situations for drivers to encounter.